frederikstrabo/cost-effective-fuel-treatments/PIPELINE.md

   Uses data and code from Wen et al. (2023) to get population-day weighted PM2.5 smoke exposure estimates for fires in our sample

 **Key outputs:**
-- Fire-level CO₂ and PM₂.₅ emissions from WFEIS - saved as "WFEIS_data.csv" in "data/raw/Smoke/WFEIS
+- Fire-level CO₂ and PM₂.₅ emissions from WFEIS - saved as `WFEIS_data.csv` in `data/raw/Smoke/WFEI`
 - Fire-level smoke exposure and health impact measures - saved as `Smoke_Fire_Effects_Wen2023.csv` saved in `data/intermediate/Wen2023`

 ---